ludvig-sandh/Chirp/README.md

 [X] Custom logarithmic sliders for Hz in the range [20, 20000] [X] Add delay effect
 [X] Allow for saving and loading presets to files
-[ ] Add built-in synth presets that user can select from [ ] Add visual keyboard UI element in synth mode
+[X] Add built-in synth presets that user can select from [ ] Let user choose if the filter envelope applies to LP or HP cutoff [ ] Add LFOs that can be linked to oscillator pitch etc [ ] Add visual keyboard UI element in synth mode
-[ ] Add visual UI element that shows current waveform [ ] Test on mac and linux as well
+[ ] Add visual UI element that shows current waveform (?)
+[ ] Add visual UI element that shows spectrum
+[ ] Organize (and stick) windows to look amazing
+[ ] Test on mac and linux as well
 [ ] Record a demo of the application and upload to youtube [ ] Write extensive readme with explanations and figures